-The configuration summary page shows the configured/not configured use cases and the corresponding details.
+The configuration summary page shows the configured/ not configured use cases and the corresponding details.
 It is recommended to configure the use cases using the configuration summary page.

-The below figure shows the configuration summary page for a fresh installation.
+Figure 28 shows the configuration summary page for a fresh installation.

-Figure 16: Initial Setup Configuration Summary Page
+Figure 28 Initial Setup Configuration Summary Page